 And we all have different opinions and what have you, but there's only two people that signed that letter.
 And so we've all got our own opinions and if we have anything to say we've got our mouths to say it with.
 And we can all speak in love and that's the one thing that we all do need.
 And I have noticed, through all the years I've been a member here, that there is love within this fellowship and there is caring - so let's bring that forward.

 When there is little Unity in the Spirit there will be 'different opinions.'
-When 'we've all got our own opinions' and they are based on this view: 'if we've got anything to say we've got our mouths to say it,' we can easily recognise a view that is un-Scriptural and gives clear evidence of the carnal mind at work.
+When 'we've all got our own opinions' and they are based on this view: 'if we've got anything to say we've got our mouths to say it,' if we know the Bible well then we can easily recognise a view that is un-Scriptural and gives clear evidence of the carnal mind at work.
 Unfortunately for this speaker, there are many who agreed with much of the letter, because they knew that it revealed the truth.
 The love spoken of in Calvary Baptist Church is partial, i.e. there are a few who will go out of their way to feed the homeless, give lifts to the disabled, and help those unable to look after themselves, etc, but, as a rule, the practical love demonstrated is not more than I have experienced in the Mormon church, and we wouldn't pretend for a minute that the good works of a cult will get anyone into heaven.
 More importantly, does the church portray that they 'love the Lord your God with all their heart, and with all their soul, and with all their mind'?
 According to the witness to Wheelhouse's tenure in Calvary Baptist Church, does the church stand resolutely for the truth of the Word of God, the Lord Jesus Christ?]